vonzweigbergksamuel/devops-handbook/ubuntu.md

 module.exports = {
   apps: [
     {
-      name: "myapp", // Name of your application, can be anything
+      name: "crud-app", // Name of your application, can be anything
       script: "./src/app.js", // Path to your main application file
       env: {
         NODE_ENV: "production", // Set the environment to production (should always be set to production when deploying publicly)